 The water plant has a solids removal belt press for removing the solids collected from settling basins and from filter backwashing.
 The solids are removed and sent to the landfill, the water is recycled with the raw water coming into the plant for treatment.
 There are 12 water towers in the distribution system.
 These storage tanks hold 20,576,000 gallons of water for immediate supply on demand.
 The operator monitors the water level in each tank and directs water to the tank needing water when the level begins to fall.
 We have approximately 23 booster pumps in 10 booster stations located in the water distribution system.
 The operator monitors the pressure at different locations and when low/high pressure is indicated they add/remove booster pumps accordingly.
 Two 1500 KVA Caterpillar Generators are installed at the Water Plant to prevent service interruptions to the customers due to a power failure.

 The Ed Love Water Plant is operated by personnel who supply the knowledge and ability to oversee the multi-million dollar operation and equipment.
 They are highly trained and skilled employees; and the Operators, have passed the Alabama Department of Environmental Management Grade IV examination in order to obtain the mandatory certification for the advanced level of water treatment.
-The Certification must be renewed every three years, with proof of obtaining the required number of hours of continuing education.
-The Biologist must pass recertification every six months through proficiency tests and on site EPA evaluations every two years.
+The certification must be renewed every three years, with proof of obtaining the required number of hours of continuing education.
+The Water Quality Program Manager must pass recertification every year through proficiency tests and on-site EPA evaluations every two years.
 These valued employees take pride in providing the best water quality possible to the public.
 The City of Tuscaloosa can certainly take pride in the fact that the water quality produced by these employees is widely acclaimed as an exceptional product; as is evidenced by the industries that have located in the area.

 The fire hydrant flushing crew flushes from 7:30 AM to 2:30 PM on scheduled days.
-The employees at the Ed Love Plant receive all after hour calls, water quality complaints, calls from the fire department when laying lines to put out fires for increased water pressure at desired location.
+The employees at the Ed Love Plant receive all after-hour calls, water quality complaints and calls from the fire department when laying lines to put out fires for increased water pressure at the desired location.

 Ed Love Water Treatment Plant